 Drona was pleased with this response and ordered Arjuna to shoot.
 Arjuna held his bow steady, gazing at the target and shot the arrow which hit the bird’s eye.

-- Quotations of Yoga Sūtra from T.K.V.Desikachar, The Heart of Yoga: Developing a personal practice (Rochester: Inner Traditions International, 1995), 149, 174.
+- T.K.V.Desikachar, The Heart of Yoga: Developing a personal practice, part III, The Yoga Sutra of Patanjali (Rochester: Inner Traditions International, 1995), 149.